Choose a spot free from underground lines and pipes

 EXISTING TREE INSTALLATION

-Since your tree is already in place, we recommend inserting a minimum of 2-3 Deep Drip stakes vertically around the base of your tree.
+Since your tree is already in place, we recommend inserting a minimum of 2-3 Deep Drip® stakes vertically around the base of your tree.
 On your existing tree, the stakes should be placed just inside the drip line, also known as the tree’s canopy.
-For best overall coverage, using 3 stakes placed on a triangular pattern is what we recommend.
+For best overall coverage, use 3 stakes in a triangular pattern.
 If you have a more mature tree and you feel your tree needs more water, you may choose to use additional stakes.
-As a guideline, look at the size of your trees canopy and consider placing the additional stakes every 4-5 feet apart, all around the base of your tree.
+As a guideline, look at the size of your trees canopy and place additional stakes 4-5 feet apart, all around the base of your tree.
 This is just a guideline and we trust you will make the best decision for your plant.
-The top of your Deep Drip stake can either sit above ground level (recommended) or below ground, depending on your preference.
+The top of your Deep Drip ®stake can either sit above ground level (recommended) or below ground, depending on your preference.

-When installing Deep Drip on an existing tree where no hole exists, you will need to determine what the best and easiest option will be for your installation.
-Please remember safety first and always wear protective eye-wear.
-Now that we’ve touched on your safety, you’re ready for your Deep Drip installation.
-You can either hammer your Deep Drip stakes into the ground manually, using a rubber mallet or 3-5 lb. sledge hammer or use an auger bit to drill the hole first.
+When installing Deep Drip® on an existing tree where no hole exists, you will need to determine what the best and easiest option will be for your installation.
+Please remember safety first and always wear protective eyewear.
+You can either hammer your Deep Drip® stakes into the ground manually, using a rubber mallet or 3-5 lb. sledge hammer or use an auger bit to drill the hole first.
 To drive into the ground using a rubber mallet or 3-5 lb. sledge hammer, we recommend softening the soil with water first, place the slotted cap on the open end of the shaft without the drip line inserted.
 Using a heavier weighted sledge hammer, or hitting the cap at an angle instead of the very top of the domed cap, may result in failure and/or cracking.
 Please use the cap to hammer the stake in and do not directly hammer the uncapped end into the ground as this could break or destroy the shaft.
-Hammer Deep Drip completely into the ground or leave the cap and top hole visible, whichever is preferable (fig. 2).
+Hammer Deep Drip® completely into the ground or leave the cap and top hole visible, whichever is preferable (fig. 2).